basiliscos/cpp-bredis/README.md

 #### `stringizer<Iterator>`

-Apply this `boost::static_visitor<std::string>`s for stringize the result (can be useful for debugging).
+Apply this `boost::static_visitor<std::string>`s to stringize the result (can be useful for debugging).

 #### `equality<Iterator>`

-Apply this `boost::static_visitor<bool>` to find *string* in the parsed results (the markup can point to integer types, but as it is transferred as string anyway, it still can be founded as string too)
+Apply this `boost::static_visitor<bool>` to find a *string* in the parsed results (the markup can point to integer types, but as it is transferred as a string anyway, it still can be founded as string too).

 Constructor: `equality<Iterator>(std::string str)`

 #### `check_subscription<Iterator>`

-This `boost::static_visitor<bool>` hepler is used to check whether redis reply confirms to one of requested channels.
+This `boost::static_visitor<bool>` helper is used to check whether the redis reply confirms one of the requested channels.
 Hence, the constructor is `check_subscription(single_command_t)`.

 Usually, the redis subscription reply is in the form: